-In \cref{fig:HK_ucsb_clusters}, we observe for the UC Santa Barbara network that our adaptive-confidence HK model always yields consensus when $\gamma \geq 0.005$.
-Unlike the number of major opinion clusters, for fixed values of $\gamma$ and $\delta$, the Shannon entropy (see \cref{fig:HK_ucsb_entropy}) tends to decrease as we increase $c_0$.
-When a simulation reaches a consensus, the number of major clusters is exactly $1$, but the Shannon entropy tends to decrease as we increase $c_0$ for fixed values of $\gamma$ and $\delta$.
-This occurs because the number of minor opinion clusters also tends to decrease as we increase $c_0$ for fixed values of $\gamma$ and $\delta$.
-This contrasts with our the simulations of our adaptive-confidence HK model on synthetic networks (see \cref{sec:HK_complete,sec:HK_ER,sec:HK_SBM}), for which we observed that the Shannon entropy follows similar trends as the number of major clusters as we vary one of $c_0$, $\gamma$, or $\delta$ while fixing the other BCM parameters.
+In \cref{fig:HK_ucsb_clusters}, we observe for the UC Santa Barbara network that our adaptive-confidence HK model always yields consensus (the number of major clusters is exactly $1$) when $\gamma \geq 0.005$.
+For these values of $\gamma$, the Shannon entropy (see \cref{fig:HK_ucsb_entropy}) tends to decrease as we increase $c_0$ for fixed values of $\gamma$ and $\delta$.
+This trend occurs because the number of minor opinion clusters also tends to decrease as we increase $c_0$ for fixed values of $\gamma$ and $\delta$.
+This observation contrasts with our simulations of our adaptive-confidence HK model on synthetic networks (see \cref{sec:HK_complete,sec:HK_ER_SBM}), for which we observed that the Shannon entropy follows similar trends as the number of major clusters as we vary one of $\gamma$, $\delta$, or $c_0$ while fixing the other BCM parameters.
 We believe that one reason for this difference is that the {\sc Facebook100} networks have many small-degree nodes, which allow more minor opinion clusters to form.

-For the {\sc Facebook100} networks, both the weighted-average edge fraction $W(T)$ and the convergence time follow the same trends as in our synthetic networks (see \cref{tab:HK_trends}).
-Depending on the {\sc Facebook100} network, for fixed BCM parameters, we observe that the logarithmic convergence time $\log_{10}(T)$ for our adaptive-confidence HK model can be up to 2.5 more than the logarithmic convergence time for the baseline HK model.
-For most values of $(\gamma, \delta)$, the convergence time decreases as we increase $c_0$.
-We do not observe a clear trend in how the convergence time changes either as a function of $\gamma$ (with fixed $\delta$ and $c_0$) or as a function of $\delta$ (with fixed $\gamma$ and $c_0$).